davpin/cf-SpringBootTrader/docs/lab_registryserver.md

 ### Exercise

-1. Modify the manifest files so each service has a unique route.
+1. Modify the manifest file manifest-registry.yml so it has a unique route.
 As a clue, read [this](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#host).
   > It may be a good idea to prefix or suffix the host variable with your initials to ensure uniqueness of routes.
 You can also use the [`random-route`](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#random-route) option in the manifest.

   > Note that the registry server has two routes.